Azure Monitor Logs

 Overview

-Panther supports ingesting Azure Monitor logs by sending them to Azure Storage.
+Panther supports ingesting Azure Monitor logs via common Data Transport options, like Azure Event Hub and Blob Storage.

-It's also possible to ingest Microsoft Defender for Cloud logs using this source by including the Security category during Step 2 of the onboarding process, below.
+It's also possible to ingest Microsoft Defender for Cloud alerts using this source by including the Security category during Step 2 of the onboarding process, below.

 How to onboard Azure Monitor logs to Panther

-You'll first create an Azure Blob Storage source in Panther, then configure Azure to export logs to that location.
+You'll first create an Azure Blob Storage or Azure Event Hub source in Panther, then configure Azure to export logs to that location.

 Step 1: Create an Azure Monitor source in Panther